 The size and scope of the departments mean you’ll have dozens of high-quality optional modules to choose from, while your core modules are carefully designed to provide you with a solid foundation in all three subjects.

 In the course of your studies, you will select your own individual pathway, and thereby tailor the programme to your interests and future plans.
 You can choose to focus on two subjects in more depth or to study all three subjects in equal proportion.
 Depending on your chosen pathway and modules, you can graduate with either a BA or BSc.

 A Vibrant Community

-With a community of over 150 members of academic staff across the three PPL departments and students from all over the world, Warwick is a diverse and critically engaging place to study Politics, Philosophy and Law.
-Beyond the classroom, you can access a wealth of activities including societies in each of the three disciplines and related topics like international development and human rights.
-We also offer subject-related talks, debates, conferences and film screenings through our departments.
+With a community of over 150 members of academic staff across the three EPP departments and students from all over the world, Warwick is a diverse and critically engaging place to study Economics, Psychology and Philosophy.
+Beyond the classroom, you can access a wealth of activities including societies in each of the three disciplines and subject-related talks, debates, conferences and film screenings.
 There are also opportunities to expand your experience through study abroad or work placements.